neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/TypeConverterReference.rst

+.. _TYPO3 Flow TypeConverter Reference:

 TYPO3 Flow TypeConverter Reference
 ==================================

-This reference was automatically generated from code on 2012-12-12
+This reference was automatically generated from code on 2013-12-04

 ArrayConverter
 --------------

-Converter which transforms arrays to arrays.
+Converter which transforms strings and arrays to arrays.

 :Priority: 1
 :Target type: array
+:Source types:
-:Source type: array
+ * array
+ * string